skkwan/my-cms-docs/procedures/gridpacks.md

 # To test making 10 events, with a random seed 1, and number of cores 4:
 bash ./runcmsgrid.sh 10 1 4
 ```

+I also did this in a loop with the script `https://github.com/skkwan/ToolRoom/blob/main/monteCarloSamples/unzipGridPackTarballs.py`, and this script moves the resulting `.lhe` file to `/hdfs/` again.
+In the end it's ok to overwrite when we unpack, since we just save the `.lhe` file for further inspection.

 5. Check that events were created
 Open `cmsgrid_final.lhe` and check that events were created, for instance, in this example for `ggh01_M125_Toa01a01_M11_Tobbtautau`, PDG ID is in the first column from the left, and the mass is the third column from the right.